vectordotdev/vector/website/guides/advanced/manaing-complex-configurations.md

      To make changes please edit the template located at:

-     website/docs/setup/guides/advanced-configs.md.erb
+     website/guides/advanced/manaing-complex-configurations.md.erb
 -->

 ## Test Driven Configuration

 Test driven configuration is a paradigm we just made up, so there's still time for you to adopt it _before_ it's cool.
-Vector supports complementing your configs with [unit tests][docs.guides.unit-testing], and as it turns out they're also pretty useful during the building stage.
+Vector supports complementing your configs with [unit tests][guides.advanced.unit-testing], and as it turns out they're also pretty useful during the building stage.

-Let's imagine we are in the process of building the config from the [unit test guide][docs.guides.unit-testing], we might start off with our source and the grok parser:
+Let's imagine we are in the process of building the config from the [unit test guide][guides.unit-testing], we might start off with our source and the grok parser:

 ```toml